Jottori/Halom/TESTNET_IMPROVEMENTS.md

 ## Conclusion

-The testnet deployment implementation addresses all the critical issues identified in the Hungarian analysis:
+The testnet deployment implementation addresses all the critical issues identified in the initial analysis:

 - ✅ **zkSync Era support** with proper configuration
 - ✅ **Comprehensive environment setup** for all networks